nrwl/nx/docs/generated/cli/init.md

 ---
 title: 'init - CLI command'
-description: 'Adds nx.json file and installs nx if not installed already'
+description: 'Adds Nx to any type of workspace.
+It installs nx, creates an nx.json configuration file and optionally sets up distributed caching.
+For more info, check https://nx.dev/recipes/adopting-nx.'
 ---

 # init

-Adds nx.json file and installs nx if not installed already
+Adds Nx to any type of workspace.
+It installs nx, creates an nx.json configuration file and optionally sets up distributed caching.
+For more info, check https://nx.dev/recipes/adopting-nx.

 ## Usage